stedwick/codecov-mcp/memory-bank/activeContext.md

 7. **Additional Authentication Methods**: Support alternative authentication methods beyond API tokens

 ## Active Decisions and Considerations

+### Logging Strategy
+The server now implements a more focused logging approach:
+- Console errors are only used for actual error conditions
+- Informational and debug logs are handled separately from error logs
+- Test files have been cleaned up to only log actual errors, improving readability of test output

 ### Authentication
 Currently, the server uses a simple API token for authentication with Codecov.
 This approach was chosen for its simplicity and ease of implementation.
 Alternative authentication methods may be considered in the future.